Leskodamus/dwmblocks/README.md

 ## Scripts

-Various scripts can be found in the `scripts/` directory.
+Various scripts used by dwmblocks can be found in the `scripts/` directory.